5 ‘Supernatural’ Villains Fans Just Didn’t Care About

 — jensen ackles. (@JAcklesCrew) September 27, 2013

-Okay, this is two characters but they came from the same storyline.
+Okay, these are two characters, but they came from the same storyline.
 Really, the two need to join together because of that reason.

 At first, the two characters have plenty of potential.
 Supernatural fans initially wanted to know more, especially about Ben.
 Introduced during Season 3, the two became more mainstream characters in Season 6 after Dean decided to live with them after the death of Sam.
 That was the point that they became a little pointless and annoying.
 Even Ben didn’t come across as the excellent hunter that he could have been.